 Academic

-The admission evaluation by ANU is conducted only once while enrolled at Ritsumeikan University.
-Students who do not meet the requirements or who are not admitted through ANU’s evaluation will continue in the RU Major(the single degree track) and pursue the Bachelor of Global Liberal Arts degree awarded by Ritsumeikan University.
+The admission evaluation by ANU is conducted after admission to Ritsumeikan University.
+If admitted by ANU, students will be able to begin taking courses offered by ANU and continue working toward earning degrees from both universities.
+Students who are not admitted through ANU's evaluation will be transferred to the RU Major (the single degree track) and may pursue the Bachelor of Global Liberal Arts degree awarded by Ritsumeikan University.
 In such cases, from the second year onward, the tuition fee for the RU Major will apply.
 This fee is the same as the first-year tuition fee for the RU-ANU Major.

 Should changes in circumstances within or outside Australia, or unforeseen personal events, make it impossible for students to enroll in courses at ANU, they will still be able to continue their studies in the RU Major at Ritsumeikan University and pursue the completion of a Bachelor of Global Liberal Arts degree awarded by Ritsumeikan University.